James Timlin: Retirement, legacy and death

-On August 31, 2018, Scranton Bishop Joseph Bambera forbade Timlin from representing the diocese at any public events, liturgical or otherwise.
-This was the strongest action that Bambera could take against Timlin.
+On August 31, 2018, Scranton bishop Joseph Bambera prohibited Timlin from representing the diocese at any public events, liturgical or otherwise.
+This was the strongest action that Bambera could apply against Timlin.
 Bambera also referred the Timlin case to the Vatican Congregation for Bishops.
 Bambera had served as the vicar for priests for the diocese from 1995 to 1998, and he later admitted helping Timlin reassign a priest who had abused a minor, although Timlin made the decision.

-On November 12, 2018, Timlin defied Bambera's order by attending the US Conference of Catholic Bishops (USCCB) general assembly in Baltimore.
-On February 25, 2020, Timlin again defied Bambera by attending the installation mass of Archbishop Nelson J. Pérez, dressed in bishop's regalia.
-A spokesperson for the Archdiocese of Philadelphia confirmed that they had invited Timlin to the mass.
+On November 12, 2018, Timlin defied Bambera's order by attending the United States Conference of Catholic Bishops general assembly in Baltimore.
+On February 25, 2020, Timlin again defied Bambera by attending the installation mass of archbishop Nelson J. Pérez, dressed in bishop's regalia.
+A spokesperson for the Archdiocese of Philadelphia confirmed that it had invited Timlin to the mass.

 Timlin, Bambera and the Diocese of Scranton were sued in July 2020 by three men claiming sexual abuse when they were minors by diocese priests.
-Two plaintiffs alleged abuse by Michael J. Pulicare, a priest in Lackawanna County, Pennsylvania, in the 1970's.
-The third plaintiff said he was abused by Ralph N. Ferraldo, an assistant pastor at Our Lady of Grace Parish in Hazleton, Pennsylvania, from 1982 to 1983.
+Two plaintiffs alleged abuse by Michael J. Pulicare, a priest in Lackawanna County, Pennsylvania, in the 1970s.
+The third plaintiff claimed abuse by Ralph N. Ferraldo, an assistant pastor at Our Lady of Grace Parish in Hazleton, Pennsylvania, from 1982 to 1983.

+Timlin died in Scranton on April 9, 2023, at age 95.